College Basketball Betting Odds

 However, you need to realize that the seeds are fairly accurate predictors of the games.
 Statistically and historically, the only position in the upper half of seeding to lose the majority of its first-round games is the No. 8 seed since there’s usually not much separation between an eight seed and a nine seed.

-As much as we root for UMBC to beat UVA, Florida Gulf Coast to reach the Sweet Sixteen or the Richmond Spiders to prevail over Princeton, the truth is that the higher seeds are rated that way for a good reason most of the time.
+As much as we root for UMBC to beat UVA, Florida Gulf Coast to reach the Sweet Sixteen or the Saint Peter’s Peacocks to prevail over Kentucky en route to the Elite Eight, the truth is that the higher seeds are rated that way for a good reason most of the time.
 Even though their unbeaten streak was broken in 2018, there is simply no good reason to bet against a No. 1 seed in the first round, for instance.
 Or a No. 2 seed.
 Or a No. 3 seed.
 Even a No. 4 seed will win its first game most of the time.

 All of this is to say that you shouldn’t get carried away with the upset hype when you’re making your brackets or, especially, betting on the tournament.
 Look at each matchup with as much focus as you do the regular-season games, and those upsets won’t be such a mystery.

 You may be wondering why college basketball is worth the effort.
 After all, fluky wins are much more likely to occur, so it seems as though wagers would be subject to greater volatility.
 Ranked teams, even those in the top tiers, commonly lose to unranked teams.
-However, you should be betting on college basketball because, quite simply, oddsmakers only have so many hours in the day.
+However, you can bet on college basketball because, quite simply, oddsmakers only have so many hours in the day.

 Hopefully, you can see what we’re saying.
 Games involving mid-major schools or below may not have the most accurate odds set for them, and you can find opportunities to capitalize on these inaccuracies much more easily than for bigger games.